 - protecting, and possibly reducing pain in, joints

 - increasing bone mass (which helps prevent fractures and degeneration from osteoporosis)

 - increasing your energy level

-Doing exercises like sit-ups, push-ups and pull-ups are components of strength training, so they're a good place to start if you don't currently do any form of strength training.
+You can do a simple strength training program at home with basic exercises that require little to no equipment.
 You can also do your own modified version of weight lifting with household items if you can't afford a set of dumb bells right now: Hold a can of soup in each hand and do some chest-flies and curls.
 Move up to heavier items a little bit at a time at a time.
 Try filling up a small milk or water bottle with some sand or kitty litter and then increase the amount in time.